 (Email is a great way to contact me.)

-The class will continue to use modern software engineering techniques including eXtreme Programming (XP), an agile (light-weight) methodology which requires pair programming, unit testing, timely interactions with a Customer as well as other aspects.
-Each Team is teamed with an outside Customer who will specify through XP stories the details of the actual system to be designed.
+The class will study and use modern software engineering techniques including eXtreme Programming (XP), an agile (light-weight) methodology which requires pair programming, unit testing, timely interactions with a Customer as well as other aspects.
+Each Team will be teamed with an outside Customer who will specify through XP stories the details of the actual system to be designed.

 At the end of the semester, each Team presents a formal 20-minute talk and writes a paper which includes a technical manual for the software and where they reflect on the process of using XP and working on Teams.
 Each Team will be required to maintain a Project Notebook that will be periodically graded by the instructor.
 Each Team will create a Team contract of expected Team behavior.
 From their Team contract, each Team will create an evaluation form.
 This form will be used to assess each individual's participation several times during the semester and will be worth 10% of the student's grade.